kumu/help/site/guides/system-mapping.md

 If you add elements using the "Add Element" button workflow, the element will initially be floating.
 Click on the element and then hit the pin button (<i class="fa fa-map-marker"></i>) to make sure it stays in place.

+#### Forcing line breaks in entity names

+Sometimes our default line break isn't quite right for your map.
+To add a manual line break, just include a double space in the label of any element, conneciton or loop and Kumu will treat it as a line break.

+### Changing the curvature of connections

+Often times you'll want to change the curvature of a connection based on the layout of your map.
+To do this, just click close to the middle of the connection and drag to change the curvature.
+Once you release, the connection will stay in that position.

+### Setting connection direction

+By default, connections are undirected in Kumu which means no arrows are included.
+To add an arrow to a single connection, select it and then click the direction button (<i class="fa fa-random"></i>) in the toolbar followed by the "directed" link.
+If you'd like to make all of the connecitons in your map directed, use the "a" keystroke to select everything in your map and then click the direction button (<i class="fa fa-random"></i>) followed by the "directed" link.

 ### Marking connections as same or opposite

-If you're looking to indicate whether a connection has a same or opposite causal relationship (does an increase in one factor cause an increase or a decrease in the other?), we recommend using the connection type and adding either "same" or "opposite" as the value.
-You can then add a decoration to your perspective that keeps the "same" connections solid and adds a dashed pattern for the "oppposite" connections.
-Here is the advanced CSS to add:
+If you're looking to indicate whether a connection has a same or opposite causal relationship (does an increase in one factor cause an increase or a decrease in the other?), there are a few ways to go about it.

+#### Using the connection label
+If you're just looking to have "same" or "opposite" show up on the connection as a label, click to select the connection and then add "same" or "opposite" as the label.
+You'll see the text appear on the connection on the map.

+#### Using types
+Another option is to add "same" or "opposite" as the connection type.
+By doing this, you can then use that information to decorate the connection.
+For example, we could leave "same" connections as-is and then add a decoration that adds a dashed pattern for the "oppposite" connections.
+If you'd like to do this, add the following to the advanced CSS tab of your perspective:

 ```
 connection["connection type"="opposite"] {